 Zell Miller Scholarship

-Zell Miller Scholarship pays full tuition charges for students who have the required 3.7 GPA (un-weighted) for all academic high school classes and a 1200 or higher score (from one sitting) on the Math and Verbal section of the SAT, or an ACT score of 26 or higher OR if the student is the Valedictorian or Salutatorian of their high school as reported to the HOPE office.
+Zell Miller Scholarship pays full standard tuition for students who earned a 3.7 GPA (un-weighted) for all academic high school classes and earned at least a 1200 in one sitting on the Math and Verbal section of the SAT or at least a 26 on the ACT.
+Students who are Valedictorian or Salutatorian of their class are automatically eligible for Zell Miller Scholarship.

 Zell Miller Scholarship Check-Points for Continued Eligibility

-Students are evaluated to insure they attained a 3.3 average at the following checkpoints:
+Students are evaluated to insure they attained a 3.3 GPA at the following checkpoints:

 30 attempted semester hours